jeffgore00/cc_starwars/README.md

 Clicking on a character makes a call to SWAPI for more character details, which yields the API endpoints for their films, which then results in a second request for film details.

-One of the characters in the provided JSON, Obi-Wan, has a purposefully incorrect SWAPI URL.
+One of the characters in the provided JSON, Obi-Wan, has a purposefully incorrect SWAPI URL in order to demonstrate error handling.

 ## Features / Selling Points